RESST Program

 RESST has been rigorously evaluated and has demonstrated efficacy with pre-service teachers at McGill University (at both the elementary and secondary levels)

-The digital program will be shared with teacher training programs across Canada starting in the fall of 2023!
+The digital program will be shared with teacher training programs across Canada

 2. RESST Program Aims